Krishawasthi/Chatbot/README.md

 1 - The local host must have Ollama installed.
 2 - 3 models are been used in the Ollama.
 3 - To run those models the following commands are used:
  i.
-Ollama pull llama
+Ollama pull llama.
  ii.
-Ollama pull mistral
+Ollama pull mistral.
  iii.
-Ollama pull gemma
+Ollama pull gemma.
 4 - Streamlit is used to run the chatbot.
 5 - To run the chatbot locally "Streamlit run chatbot.py" command is used in the terminal.